Fill the textbox with actualised* gene symbol (at least 2 characters must be entered)

 Highest probe: the probeset having the highest expression level is retained for the analysis (highest median value in a majority of U133P2 and U133A datasets;

 in case of ties, decision was based on the total number of patients in the cohorts.),

 JetSet probe: probeset with the highest score given by

-Choose the characteristics (nodal and oestrogen receptor status)
+Choose the characteristics (nodal, oestrogen receptor and event status)

 of the cohorts to be explored.
 Mixed status includes patients with any status.

 Choose the kind of event used for survival analyses:

 "metastatic relapse": first pejorative event represented by distant relapse,